-traditional event, which has continued since the Edo period
+traditional event since the Edo period

 Company Information Company Information